darenliang/darenliang.com/content/posts/stat-arb-on-polymarket.md

 ### A Prediction Market is an "Information Market"

-A prediction market, similar to an option market, is a platform where participants can buy and sell contracts that pay out based on the outcome of future events.
-Rather than paying out based on the price of an underlying asset, like a stock option, these contracts pay out based on a specific events, such as the outcome of an election or a sports game.
-Ignoring the financial incentives, prediction markets can be seen as a way to aggregate information from a diverse group of participants to make predictions about future events.
+A prediction market, similar to an option market, is a platform where participants buy and sell contracts that pay out based on the outcome of future events.
+Rather than paying out based on the price of an underlying asset, like a stock option, these contracts pay out based on specific events, such as the outcome of an election or a sports game.
+Beyond financial incentives, prediction markets aggregate information from many participants to produce a consensus probability for future events.

 ["Wisdom of the crowd"](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) expresses the notion that the collective opinion of a diverse group of people